Buffalo Bills Radio Network

 The station added an affiliate in Wyoming in 2021, KGAB in Laramie County, Wyoming, mainly to allow Wyoming Cowboys football fans to follow Bills starting quarterback and Wyoming alumnus Josh Allen.
-KGAB dropped Bills games for the 2023 season.
-As of 2024, the Bills radio network lists two Wyoming affiliates.
+KGAB dropped Bills games for the 2023 season but was quietly restored to the network in 2026.
+KGAB's signal also covers the Denver metropolitan area in Colorado and the western panhandle of Nebraska.

-Chris Brown, formerly a Buffalo Destroyers play-by-play announcer who had most recently been studio host for the Bills' shows on MSG Western New York, is currently serving as play-by-play announcer, with former Bills offensive lineman Eric Wood as color commentator and WGR employee Sal Capaccio as sideline reporter.
+Chris Brown, formerly a Buffalo Destroyers play-by-play announcer who had most recently been studio host for the Bills' shows on MSG Western New York, serves as play-by-play announcer, with former Bills offensive lineman Eric Wood as color commentator and former Bills special teams ace Steve Tasker as sideline reporter.

-The network is an autonomous organization from the team, and is unique in that it, and not the team itself, was the main sponsor of the Bills' cheerleaders, the Buffalo Jills, until that squad was disbanded due to legal disputes.

 Van Miller was the voice of the Buffalo Bills from the team's inception until 2003, with the exception of 1972 to 1978, when WKBW controlled radio rights and Miller's TV employer, WBEN-TV (now WIVB), would not permit him to appear on WKBW broadcasts.
 Miller was succeeded by John Murphy, his longtime color commentator, when he retired from the booth after the 2003 season.
 Murphy suffered a stroke in January 2023 and formally relinquished play-by-play duties in May 2024.

-The Bills announced in July 2024 that the interim tag will be removed for Brown and he will become the primary play-by-play announcer of the Buffalo Bills.
+Brown became the permanent play-by-play announcer in 2024.

+In 2026, the Bills ended their affiliation with Audacy and WGR and affiliated with Good Karma Brands (now Good Karma Sports as of August 2026) as its broadcast partner.
+WGRF returned as their flagship station starting with the 2026 season, with multiple new affiliates, including Good Karma-owned stations in New York City and South Florida, home markets to two Bills division rivals.
+Shortly before the start of the Bills preseason, the team secured carriage of the Bills radio network in Canada, via the three remaining affiliates of TSN Radio and the TSN national stream on iHeartRadio Canada.